EdoardoCostantini/pcr-non-normal/README.md

   4. PC extraction - `extractPCs()` function performs PCA according
   5. Outcome measures are computed - `extractMSE()` the MSE and other desired outcomes are extracted from previously created objects
   6. Storing results - An object containing the outcome measures is stored as .rds file at every repetition for every condition in a temporary output folder.

+### Result files

+- 20221115_101341.tar.gz
+  - PCA computed using SVD
+  - No Spearman correlation used
+- 20221121_112535.tar.gz
+  - PCA computed using SVD
+  - Both Pearson and Spearman correlation used